IllusionMods/IllusionFixes/README.md

 # Illusion Fixes
-A collection of fixes for common issues found in Koikatu, Koikatsu Party, EmotionCreators, and AI Girl
+A collection of fixes for common issues found in Koikatu, Koikatsu Party, EmotionCreators, AI Girl and HoneySelect2

 ## How to install
 1. Install the latest build of [BepInEx](https://builds.bepis.io/projects/bepinex_be) and latest release of [BepisPlugins](https://github.com/IllusionMods/BepisPlugins/releases).